kddove85/project-scaffold/README.md

-# U-M Django CLI
+# Django CLI

-This CLI tool currently generates a standardized Python-based web application with U-M based styling.
-A project can be generated as a "vanilla" Django-only application or as a monolithic application with Django + Djangorestframework + Vue.js 3 single-page-app configuration.
+This CLI tool currently generates a standardized Python-based web application with styling.
+A project can be generated as a "vue-vite" Django-only application or as a monolithic application with Django + Djangorestframework + Vue.js 3 single-page-app configuration.

 The project includes:
 - Django 4
 - Bootstrap 5.2 + Bootstrap Icons
 - Docker Compose setup with Postgres database
 - Deployment ready Docker build with Uvicorn web server
-- mozilla-django-oidc for SSO with Shibboleth
 - flake8 linting rules

 For the Vue.js template, in addition to the above:
 - Vue.js 3
 - Vue Router
 - Pinia for state management
-- TypeScript
 - eslint rules
 - Google Analytics support in Vue.js
-- Webpack-optimized build for production, with minified and compressed asset handling
+- Vite-optimized build for production, with minified and compressed asset handling
 - Multi-stage Docker build

 ## Notes

-- mozilla-django-oidc is included for SSO support with Shibboleth.
-Logic is already included to create users based on OIDC claims for first name, last name, and uniqname.
-Additional examples can be provided if you are mapping UMID or group memberships.

 - Github Actions are included for automated linting and vulnerability scanning.
 Additional examples can be provided for Docker build and push actions to either Dockerhub or Github Container Registry (GHCR).

-- Popper.js for Bootstrap is not included.
-If you need it, [add the relevant CDN](https://getbootstrap.com/docs/5.2/getting-started/download/#cdn-via-jsdelivr) to [base.html](template/src/um_template_ui/templates/base.html).

 - There may be more dependencies than needed for your use-case.
 Remove them from requirements.txt and package.json as necessary.
 For example, you may not need a centralized store for state management in Vue and Pinia can be removed.